AasifMusafir/Learning_Python/README.md

 # 🐍 Python Learning Journey — From Basics to Advanced

 Welcome to my **Python Learning & Practice Repository** 🚀
-This repository documents my **daily progress** as I learn and practice Python — starting from fundamentals and gradually moving toward advanced concepts.
+This repository documents my **daily progress** as I learn and practice Python — starting from fundamentals and gradually moving toward advanced concept.

 ---